 Always contact your doctor if you have any of the following:

-Weight loss may occur when your appetite is severely decreased due to the cancer.
-You may need to take dietary supplements, drink nutritional supplements (such as Boost or Ensure), or receive some nutrition through a tube placed directly into your stomach or intestine.
-Tell your doctor if you are losing weight; he or she can refer you to a registered dietitian to help maximize your nutritional intake.
+Weight loss may occur when your appetite is severely decreased because of the cancer.
+You may need to take dietary supplements, drink nutritional supplements, or receive some nutrition through a tube placed directly into your stomach or intestine.
+Tell your doctor if you are losing weight.
+You can be referred to a registered dietitian to help maximize your nutritional intake.

 Pain in pancreatic cancer can be quite severe and debilitating.
-If you are having an operation, your surgeon may choose to cut some of the nerves that carry pain messages from your pancreas and the surrounding area to your brain.
+If you are having surgery, your doctor may choose to cut some of the nerves that carry pain messages from your pancreas and the surrounding area to your brain.
 Alternatively, alcohol can be injected into these nerves to deaden the painful sensations.

 If you are not having surgery, similar types of nerve-deadening injections may be given directly through the skin of the abdomen.
 You and your doctor should discuss what kinds of pain medications are available.
 The goal will be to relieve your pain as much as possible, while still allowing you to enjoy as much of life as possible.

-The pain medications commonly given for pancreatic cancer are opioid analgesics:
+The pain medications commonly given for pancreatic cancer are opioids:

-Depression is commonly experienced in patients diagnosed with pancreatic cancer.
-Often, the depression is noted before the diagnosis of cancer is made.
+Depression is commonly experienced in those diagnosed with pancreatic cancer.
+Often, the depression is noted before the diagnosis is made.
 If you are feeling the symptoms of depression—extreme fatigue, lack of interest in things that once mattered to you, mood swings—for at least 2 weeks, talk with your doctor.